NotReallyJustin/ftYeet/README.md

 # ftYeet
-An End-to-End-Encrypted Temporarily file sharing server :)
+An End-to-End-Encrypted Temporarily file sharing server :) <br>
+Inspired by a certain Cheese